trailofbits/gosentry/README.md

 #### Overview

-Byte-level fuzzing is great, but parsers and file formats often need structured inputs.
-In LibAFL mode, gosentry can generate inputs from an ANTLRv4 grammar via [Grammarinator](https://github.com/renatahodovan/grammarinator), and feed them to your regular Go fuzz harness (`testing.F.Fuzz`).
+Byte-level fuzzing is great, but parsers and file formats often need structured inputs. gosentry can generate inputs from an ANTLRv4 grammar via [Grammarinator](https://github.com/renatahodovan/grammarinator), and feed them to your regular Go fuzz harness (`testing.F.Fuzz`).

 In grammar mode, LibAFL still runs the normal coverage-guided loop (pick a corpus seed → mutate → execute → keep inputs that increase coverage).
 The difference is the mutator: instead of byte-level havoc, gosentry uses Grammarinator to do **grammar-aware mutation** of the currently selected corpus seed (parse → mutate the derivation tree → serialize back to text).